 New buildings whether they are intended for housing, mixed use, or solely employment will result in demolition and then construction.
-The levels of waste generated will therefore be very high and will in some instances require specialist disposal.
-Once the buildings are completed and occupied there will be an impact on water, energy, and other infrastructural requirements across the borough that will need to be anticipated so that there is not too great a lag between demand and supply of the different types of infrastructure.
+The levels of waste generated will therefore be high and will in some instances require specialist disposal.
+Once the buildings are completed and occupied there will be an impact on water, energy, and other infrastructure requirements across the borough that will need to be anticipated so that there is not too great a lag between demand and supply for the provision and augmentation of infrastructure.

 Flooding risk is an issue of particular concern for the borough.
-Aside from the Thames on the northern most boundary there are three rivers that transverse the borough these together with the topography create areas that are at higher risk of flooding.
-Mitigation measures such as SUDs will need to be incorporated into any development, that meets the sequential test, occurring in these high flood risk areas.
+Aside from the Thames on the northern most boundary, there are three rivers that transverse the borough and these together with the topography create areas that are at higher risk of flooding.
+Mitigation measures such as SUDS will need to be incorporated into any development, that meets the sequential test, occurring in these higher flood risk areas.

-Open space and biodiversity will be effected by the developments, most specifically the expansion of one of the schools will result in a net loss of public open space and the loss of mature trees.
-Housing development especially in the north of the borough will increase the ratio of deficiency for open space, as although many of the sites are within walking distance of public open space these developments will increase the numbers of people able to use the space without increasing the amount of space available.
+Open space and biodiversity will be impacted by future development, most specifically the expansion of one of the schools will result in a net loss of public open space and the loss of mature trees.
+Housing development especially in the north of the borough will increase the ratio of deficiency for open space, as although many of the sites are within walking distance of public open space these developments will increase the numbers of people who use the space.

 Several of the existing employment sites are adjacent to SINCs.
-However, as many of the SINCs effected by this association are on railway land there is unlikely to be any increase to adverse conditions that already exist and the SINC has developed despite the negative effects created by the combination of employment use and the railway.
+However, as many of the SINCs are on railway land there is unlikely to be any additional increase to adverse conditions.